TempestNetworks/zephyr-rp-docs/pages/rules/anti-cheat-policy.md

 ### ❌ What We Don’t Do

 We will never:
-- Access your PC or files
 - Use spyware or remote access
-- Ask you to download sketchy software
+- Ask you to download anything that we wouldn't download ourselves
 - Ban based solely on another server’s records

 ### 📈 Community Transparency

-Every month, we publish:
-- Total bans
-- Number of successful appeals
-- False positive stats
-- Common flagged behaviors

 We earn trust by being upfront—not just saying “trust us.”